 Latest CFNAI Release

-The Chicago Fed National Activity Index (CFNAI) was –0.39 in January, down from –0.03 in December.
+The Chicago Fed National Activity Index (CFNAI) was +0.14 in February, up from –0.45 in January.

 The CFNAI is a weighted average of 85 existing monthly indicators of national economic activity.
 It is constructed to have an average value of zero and a standard deviation of one.
 Since economic activity tends toward trend growth rate over time, a positive index reading corresponds to growth above trend and a negative index reading corresponds to growth below trend.